SwedbankPay/developer.swedbankpay.com/_includes/payment-order-checkout-authenticate.md

 | └➔&nbsp;`currentPayment` | `string`     | The URI to the `currentPayment` resource where information about the current – and sole active – payment can be retrieved.                                                                                                |
 | └➔&nbsp;`operations`     | `array`      | The array of possible operations to perform, given the state of the payment order.
 [See Operations for details][operations].                                                                                              |
 {% endcapture %}
-{% include accordion-table.html content = request_table
+{% include accordion-table.html content = response_table
 %}

 [complete-url]: /{{ documentation_section }}/features/technical-reference/complete-url